 Under the Weather, Ennis Sisters video “California Wine” for Alzheimers Society, Little Orphans and the CBC Gem pilot The Existence of Magic.
 Most recently Alison had a recurring role in the Scyfy series, SurrealEstate.

-In the spring of 2000, Alexis traveled to the Middle East to play Gertrude Bell in an installment of the History Channel's Women Adventurers Series and went on to appear on screen in Orphan Black, the Netflix series, Frontier, Hudson and Rex, a recurring role in Astrid and Lilly Save the World, and in the films Black Conflux, An Audience of Chairs, Casey, and Skeet.
+In the spring of 2000, Alexis traveled to the Middle East to play Gertrude Bell in an installment of the History Channel's Women Adventurers Series and went on to appear on TV in Orphan Black, Frontier, Hudson and Rex, Astrid and Lilly Save the World, Surreal Estate, and Burned By Love and in the films Black Conflux, An Audience of Chairs, Casey, and Skeet.

 Alexis is also the author of the Bella James Mystery series which currently sits at three books: ENCORE (published in 2015, a finalist for the Arthur Ellis Award for Best First Novel, and the Body Blithe Award), TRIPLE THREAT (published in 2018), and REVIVAL (published in 2020 and recently named as a finalist for the Indies Today Awards.)